Submit a Session Proposal

 Each individual may do any or all of the following activities labeled (a), (b), or (c):

-1. Organize up to two sessions or have any other active role (see #2–#5) in up to two parallel sessions
+1. Organize up to two sessions or have any other active role in up to two parallel sessions with the following restrictions* (see #2–#5)

-2. Chair† one session, which can be a session they organized
+2. Chair† only one session, which can be a session they organized

 (b) Roundtable leader